 image_zps2075f0a3.jpg

-Putting it back in and bolting it back to the transmission by myself nearly killed me lol.
-I mean, the D300 isn't THAT heavy, but to lift it to face level, hold it steady, line up the trans output, and not pinch the seals seating it to bolt up...
+Putting it back in and bolting it back to the Transmission by myself nearly killed me lol.
+I mean, the Dana 300 isn't THAT heavy, but to lift it to face level, hold it steady, line up the Transmission output, and not pinch the seals seating it to bolt up...
 Yeah, it was kinda tough.

 image_zps383b2b38.jpg